Aizhouym/Aizhouym.github.io/_pages/about.md

   - /about.html
 ---

-#About me
+# About me
-I'm a thrid year undegraduate student from
+I'm a thrid year undegraduate student from Capital Normal University.